Sujas-Aggarwal/Free-Image-Hosting/README.md

 Usage:
-Run the main script
+Run the main script:
-python main.py
+` python main.py `

-Here you have a few options using an image url
+Here you have a few options using an image URL
 ```
-1. To download image from URL, use 'download'
+1. To download an image from the URL, use 'download'
-2. To upload image from path, use 'upload'
+2. To upload an image from the path, use 'upload'
 3. To convert links from indirect to direct, use 'convert'
 4. To exit, use 'exit'
 5. To restart, use 'restart'